 - traditional management using Group Policy (Computer Configuration > Administrative Templates > Windows Components > Bitlocker Drive Encryption)

 - modern management via Intune (Windows 10 Device Configuration profile > type Endpoint Protection > Windows Encryption)

-The FVEK is the key which actually encrypts the raw data on the disk Bitlocker protects it by encrypting it (AES algorithm used) using another key – Volume Master Key (VMK), which is a 256 bit key.
-This is a pre-defined process and not configurable.
+The FVEK is the key that encrypts the raw data on the disk Bitlocker protects it by encrypting it (AES algorithm used) using another key – Volume Master Key (VMK), which is a 256-bit key.
+His is a pre-defined process and not configurable.

 Thus VMK is the protector of FVEK.
-Now, anyone having access to the VMK can use it to decrypt the encrypted FVEK with which he can get access to the data stored in the drive.
-As such it is important to protect the VMK as well.
+Ow, anyone having access to the VMK can use it to decrypt the encrypted FVEK with which he can get access to the data stored in the drive.
+S such, it is important to protect the VMK as well.

 This is where the Bitlocker authentication part comes in – the key protectors.

 In simple and short, key protectors are the entities that protect the VMK. n a device with compatible TPM (1.2 or 2.0), Bitlocker gives the following options for key protectors

 - TPM only (used by default in Windows 10 unless specified by policy otherwise)

 - TPM + Startup Key (USB drive) + PIN (4-20 digits)